 After you identify popular segments, it's time to figure out why they're popular in the first place.
 What made people return to those scenes?
 Why were they more valuable than others?

-Here are three questions to get you thinking:
+Here are three questions to ask yourself:

 - Did people press rewind because something happened too quickly?